1949 TCU Horned Frogs football team

 The 1949 TCU Horned Frogs football team represented Texas Christian University (TCU) in the 1949 college football season.
 The Horned Frogs finished the season 6–3–1 overall and 3–3 in the Southwest Conference.
 The team was coached by Dutch Meyer in his sixteenth year as head coach.
 The Frogs played their home games in Amon G. Carter Stadium, which is located on campus in Fort Worth, Texas.

 Schedule

+After the season

+The following Horned Frogs were selected in the 1950 NFL draft after the season.